Skip to main content

 API restrictions on regional endpoints

 Regional endpoints derive the environment exclusively from the hostname.
 Path-based routing (/environments/, /production/, /deployment/) is rejected.
-For gRPC, do not set x-baseten-environment or x-baseten-deployment metadata headers.
+For gRPC, don’t set x-baseten-environment or x-baseten-deployment metadata headers.

 You can delete environments, except for production.
 To remove a production deployment, first promote another deployment to production or delete the entire model.